Everc0in/JavaAPI/README.md

         Coin fromCoin = coins.getCoin(from);
         Coin toCoin = coins.getCoin(to);
         if (!fromCoin.isFrom()) {
-            //Evercoin is not buying ETH now.
-            return;
+            //Exchanging from ETC is currently not available. return;
         }
         if (!toCoin.isTo()) {
-            //Evercoin is not selling ETC now.
-            return;
+            //Exchanging to ETH is currently not available. return;
         }
         if (!evercoin.validateAddress(from, fromAddress).isValid()) {